Getting Unready with Pia Wurtzbach: On Overcoming Insecurities and Being Confident in Your Own Beauty

 Care Less About What Others Think and More About What Makes You Happy

-This transformative personal experience has prompted Pia to encourage others to embrace their own unique beauty.
+This transformative personal experience has prompted Pia to encourage others to .
 “I cared too much when I was younger,” she admits.
 “I made decisions based on how they would make other people happy, completely ignoring how I truly felt.
-After some time and a few life lessons along the way, I learned that the most important thing is that you are happy, the people you love are happy, and you’re not hurting anyone else in your road to happiness.”
+After some time and a few life lessons along the way, I learned that the most important thing is that you are happy, the people you love are happy, and you’re not hurting anyone else in your .”

 She says the advice she would give her younger self is to stop caring what other people think, brush off the haters, and focus on herself.